awsdocs/amazon-s3-userguide/doc_source/LogFormat.md

 **Host Header**
 The endpoint used to connect to Amazon S3\.
-**Example Entry**
+**Example entry**

 ```
 s3.us-west-2.amazonaws.com
 ```
 Some older Regions support legacy endpoints\.
-You may see these endpoints in your server access logs or CloudTrail logs\.
+You might see these endpoints in your server access logs or AWS CloudTrail logs\.
 For more information, see [Legacy Endpoints](VirtualHosting.md#s3-legacy-endpoints)\.
-For a complete list of Amazon S3 Regions and endpoints, see [Amazon S3 Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/s3.html) in the *AWS General Reference*\.
+For a complete list of Amazon S3 Regions and endpoints, see [Amazon S3 endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/s3.html) in the *AWS General Reference*\.

 **TLS version**
 The Transport Layer Security \(TLS\) version negotiated by the client\.
 The value is one of following: `TLSv1`, `TLSv1.1`, `TLSv1.2`; or `-` if TLS wasn't used\.
-**Example Entry**
+**Example entry**

 ```
 TLSv1.2
 ```

-## Custom Access Log Information<a name="LogFormatCustom"></a>
+## Custom access log information<a name="LogFormatCustom"></a>

-You can include custom information to be stored in the access log record for a request by adding a custom query\-string parameter to the URL for the request\.
+You can include custom information to be stored in the access log record for a request\.
+To do this, add a custom query\-string parameter to the URL for the request\.
 Amazon S3 ignores query\-string parameters that begin with "x\-", but includes those parameters in the access log record for the request, as part of the `Request-URI` field of the log record\.

-For example, a `GET` request for "s3\.amazonaws\.com/awsexamplebucket1/photos/2019/08/puppy\.jpg?x\-user=johndoe" works the same as the same request for "s3\.amazonaws\.com/awsexamplebucket1/photos/2019/08/puppy\.jpg", except that the "x\-user=johndoe" string is included in the `Request-URI` field for the associated log record\.
+For example, a `GET` request for `"s3.amazonaws.com/awsexamplebucket1/photos/2019/08/puppy.jpg?x-user=johndoe"` works the same as the request for `"s3.amazonaws.com/awsexamplebucket1/photos/2019/08/puppy.jpg"`, except that the `"x-user=johndoe"` string is included in the `Request-URI` field for the associated log record\.
 This functionality is available in the REST interface only\.

-## Programming Considerations for Extensible Server Access Log Format<a name="LogFormatExtensible"></a>
+## Programming considerations for extensible server access log format<a name="LogFormatExtensible"></a>

-From time to time, we might extend the access log record format by adding new fields to the end of each line\.
-Code that parses server access logs must be written to handle trailing fields that it does not understand\.
+Occasionally we might extend the access log record format by adding new fields to the end of each line\.
+Therefore, you should write any code that parses server access logs to handle trailing fields that it might not understand\.